jimbojw/karmarank/karmarank-manifesto-0.2.0-2025-12-21-3722b24.md

 **Legacy Cache**

-The accumulation of negative or neutral stories ("bugs," "awkward interactions") that inevitably build up in your "Permanent Record" over time.
+The accumulation of negative or neutral stories ("bugs," "awkward interactions") that inevitably build up in your record over time.
 A primary driver for the necessity of **Server Migration** (Job Hopping).

 ## Further Reading